The 10 Android VPNs actually worth installing

 Pricing: Standard from 6 USD per month annual, or 2 USD per week ad-hoc.
 Pro (multi-hop, port forwarding) near 10 USD per month annual.

-7. Windscribe
+8. Windscribe

-Windscribe screenshots screenshots on Android
+Windscribe app running on an Android phone

 Best for: Readers who want a generous free tier and granular paid plans that match actual usage.